 The non-federal entity must:

-- Comply with federal statutes, regulations, and the terms and conditions of the federal awards.
+- Comply with the U.S. Constitution, federal statutes, regulations, and the terms and conditions of the federal awards.

 - Evaluate and monitor the non-federal entity's compliance with statutes, regulations, and the terms and conditions of federal awards.

 - Take prompt action when instances of noncompliance are identified including noncompliance identified in audit findings.